 The mean sea level rises are added as constant values at the open boundary of the shelf model DCSM6vFM.
 We assume that the tides will not change at the open boundary of the DCSMv6FM due to MSLR.
-This appears to be a is a reasonable assumption since the study is designed as a conceptual study one to investigateing the interaction between sea level rise and the representation of the bathymetry in the coastal zone.
-It does not primarily, rather than fully characterisinge the future development of the tides, which may be altered by rising sea levels (e.g. Harker et al., 2019).
-The German Bight Model is forced by water level times series extracted from DCSMv6FM that already include the effects of MSLR on the shelf.
+This appears to be a reasonable assumption since the study is designed as a conceptual one to investigate the interaction between sea level rise and the representation of the bathymetry in the coastal zone, rather than fully characterising the future development of the tides, which may be altered by rising sea levels (e.g. Harker et al., 2019).
+The German Bight Model is forced by water level time series extracted from DCSMv6FM that already include the effects of MSLR on the shelf.
 Sufficiently long initialisation times in both models ensure that the model reaches a dynamical equilibrium.

 In addition to the above mentioned simulations we examine two case studies using the German Bight Model.
 With the help of these case studies we investigate the effects of resolution-dependent simplifications of shelf models.
 In case study 1 the estuaries of the rivers Elbe, Weser and Ems are removed from the German Bight Model at the locations where the shelf model DCSMv6FM ends.
-In these runs (GBM_ref_NE and GBM_80_NE), the main difference to the reference runs is the varied length of the estuaries that means that the volumes of the tidal basins are changed.
-In addition, and the corresponding reference run (GBM_ref_noQ) no river discharge is included.
-A simulation of the original reference model (GBM_ref) but with no river discharge is denoted GBM_ref_noQ (Table 2).
-Thus the only difference is the varied length of the estuaries that means the volumes of the tidal basins are changed.
+In these runs (GBM\ref\NE and GBM\80\NE), the main difference to the reference runs is the varied length of the estuaries that means that the volumes of the tidal basins are changed.
+In addition, no river discharge is included.
+A simulation of the original reference model (GBM\ref) but with no river discharge is denoted GBM\ref\noQ (Table 2).